Câmpulung

-Câmpulung (also spelled Cîmpulung, /ro/, Langenau, Hosszúmező, Old Romanian Dlăgopole, Длъгополе (from Middle Bulgarian), or Câmpulung Muscel) is a city in Argeș County, Muntenia, Romania.
+Câmpulung (also spelled Cîmpulung, /ro/, Langenau, Hosszúmező, or Câmpulung Muscel) is a city in Argeș County, Muntenia, Romania.
 It is attested on the Fra Mauro map from 1450 as Campo longo.
 It is situated among the outlying hills of the Southern Carpathians, at the head of a long well-wooded glen traversed by the river Târgului, a tributary of the river Argeș.